jonlpersson/ed-latimore/site/_posts/2022-01-18-how-to-be-a-good-boyfriend.md

 I’ve written extensively on [how to determine the right woman for you](https://edlatimore.com/how-to-get-into-a-relationship/) to help you avoid this pitfall.
 But choosing well is a side effect of knowing your value and what you want from life.

 Another word for this is self-worth.
-In psychology, self-worth<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> is how you measure your own abilities and your ability to perform well in things that matter to you.
+In psychology, self-worth<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> is how you measure your own abilities and your ability to perform well in things that matter to you.
 You can have high self-worth in your physical abilities and low self-worth in a professional setting, for example.
 Low self-worth translates to low self-esteem and making bad relationship choices.

 Try these things to increase your sense of self-worth: